TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am261x/load_run_examples.md

 - Loading is when an application is written into RAM/Flash memory.

-- There are 3 ways to load a binary:
+- There are 4 ways to load a binary:
 	- via CCS
+	- via IAR Embedded Workbench
 	- via TI Uniflash tool
 	- via Python scripts